UTokyo-FieldPhenomics-Lab/DeepWDT/README.md

 ### Translation to geographic coordinates

-Videos for inference should be named as the following template: video-name_x_y_yyyy_mm_dd_hh_mm_ss.
-In formation from the name will be used to produce maps.
+In order to properly translate dances to geographic targets, videos should be named as the following template: video-name_x_y_yyyy_mm_dd_hh_mm_ss.

+*Translation part will be added soon.*

 ### Use outputs from the model to augment the training dataset

-Outputs from the model will be transfered to
+*Coming soon.*

 ## <div align="center">License</div>